Ukraine will receive a team from Colombia for demining training

 (You might be interested in: Colombia: Biden signs memorandum declaring the country an extra-Otan ally)

-The Minister of Defense, Diego Molano, assured that they were “invited to participate in the Contact Group in Defense of Ukraine and there a requirement was made, a call from NATO to be able to provide education and training to the Ukrainian Armed Forces in demining military”, a subject in which Colombia is an expert because of its armed conflict.
+Defense Minister Diego Molano assured that they were “invited to participate in the Contact Group in Defense of Ukraine and there a requirement was made, a call from NATO to be able to provide education and training to the Ukrainian Armed Forces in demining military”, a subject in which Colombia is an expert because of its armed conflict.

 (You might be interested in: What does it mean that Colombia has the status of an extra-NATO ally)